DrLoot/find-the-transit/README.md

-# Find the Transit — Exoplanet Mini-Game
+# DrLoot's Find the Transit — Exoplanet Mini-Game

 **Find the Transit** is a fun + educational browser-based game where players try to spot the dip of an exoplanet transit hidden in a noisy, simulated light curve.